rtjk/CROSS-PQClean/README.md

 For PQClean's compilation two makefiles (make and NMAKE) are necessary in each parameter set's directory.
 Add CROSS's source files and compilation flags to `Makefile` and `Makefile.Microsoft_nmake`.

 ### META.yml
-Every parameter set in PQClean also needs a file wich listing its parameters, the hashes for KATs and test vectors, and the implementations (clean and avx2).
+Every parameter set in PQClean also needs a file listing its parameters, the hashes for KATs and test vectors, and the implementations (clean and avx2).
 Placeholders are used again since `META.yml` is also copied as a template by `generate.py`.
 For liboqs an extra flag is added in `required_flags` for the avx2 implementation.

 ### KATs and test vectors